Martin Lewis: Should you buy your holiday euros/dollars now or wait?

 Yet these bureaux tend not to have great rates, and we’re only talking 14 days.
 So I would only do this if you are buying before a period of severe political uncertainty (eg, if a government were collapsing or a general election were called – I’ll leave it for you to judge for yourself if that’s happening).

-At the time of writing Travelex and Moneycorp let you book rates for collection now, up to 14 days ahead, and cancel for free.
+At the time of writing Moneycorp let you book rates for collection now, up to 14 days ahead, Travelex 10 days, and cancel for free.
 Sainsbury's lets you book up to eight days ahead but there's a £10 fee to cancel.
 Do compare their rates with the best from our TravelMoneyMax tool to see the effective extra cost of this ‘insurance’.

 The easy option is to get and spend on a specialist overseas card, where the currency conversion is done at the time you spend.